-You need to submit medical evidence if you claim Disability Support Pension, or have a medical review.
+You need to give us medical evidence if you claim Disability Support Pension, or have a medical review.

 Why we need medical evidence

-To do this, we need medical evidence from your treating health professionals.
-In most cases, we need evidence for each disability or medical condition that affects your ability to work.
+We need medical evidence from your treating health professionals.
+In most cases, we need evidence for each condition that affects your ability to work.

-If you don’t give us medical evidence when we ask you to, we may:
+If you don’t give us medical evidence when we ask you to, we may either:

-If you’re having problems getting medical evidence contact us.
-We can look at your situation and discuss your options.
+If you’re having problems getting evidence, contact us.
+We can talk with you about options for your situation.

 - medical history records or reports